LightningCreations/lclib/doc/io/IOWrapper.md

 bool checkError()const noexcept(true);//(2)
 void clearError()noexcept(true); //(3)
 ```
-(1):Gets the underlying file of the InputStream.
-This file may be inspected by feof, ferror or similar inspection functions.
-Closing or flushing the file, constructing a new FileOutputStream with the file, using the file in raw c io operations is undefined behavior.
-(Until 1.3): However, the pointer is to a valid file handle, and may be passed to clearerror as such.
-(As of 1.3): Passing the handle to clearerror is undefined behavior.
-This method is deprecated as of 1.3 and may be removed in a future version.
+(1): Similar to getUnderlying() called on an instance of FileInputStream.
+All rules and restrictions as above apply to this function.
+This function is deprecated as of LCLib-C++ 1.3 and will be removed in future versions.
 (2): Checks if there is an error on the stream.
 Effectively ferror(getUnderlying())||feof(getUnderlying())
 (3): Clears any error on the stream.
 Effectively clearerror(getUnderlying())